-Applicant has a history of financial problems.
-He had financial problems beginning in 2009 when his company's line of credit was called by his bank.
-His company went out of business, and substantial debts resulted.
-After crediting Applicant with mitigating SOR ¶ 1.a as a duplication, seven unresolved SOR debts totaling \$386,811 remain to be fully addressed.
-He provided insufficient corroborating or substantiating documentary evidence of payments to his other SOR creditors, payment plans, or his communications to those seven SOR creditors.
-He did not provide documentation showing his attempts to resolve any of his SOR debts in good faith.
-His actions show lack of financial responsibility and judgment and raises unmitigated questions about Applicant's reliability, trustworthiness, and ability to protect classified information.
+Applicant admitted responsibility for 19 delinquent SOR debts totaling \$20,708.
+Six SOR debts were for \$100 or less.
+She provided insufficient corroborating or substantiating documentary evidence of payments and established payment plans for her SOR debts.
+Her actions show lack of financial responsibility and judgment and raise unmitigated questions about Applicant's reliability, trustworthiness, and ability to protect classified information.
 See AG ¶ 18.
 More information about inability to pay debts, financial history, or documented financial progress is necessary to mitigate security concerns.

 It is well settled that once a concern arises regarding an applicant's security clearance eligibility, there is a strong presumption against the grant or renewal of a security clearance.
 See Dorfmont, 913 F. 2d at 1401.
 Unmitigated financial considerations concerns lead me to conclude that grant of a security clearance to Applicant is not warranted at this time.
 This decision should not be construed as a determination that Applicant cannot or will not attain the state of reform necessary for award of a security clearance in the future.
-With more effort towards documented resolution of his past-due debts, and a track record of behavior consistent with his obligations, he may well be able to demonstrate persuasive evidence of his security clearance worthiness.
+With more effort towards documented resolution of her past-due debts, and a track record of behavior consistent with her obligations, she may well be able to demonstrate persuasive evidence of her security clearance worthiness.